WendySanarwanto/tron-solidity-basic-crud/README.md

     CURRENT_NET=mainnet
     ```

-3. **Ensure that all of your TRX in your main account are freezed and there are enough available Bandwidth & Energy**.
+3. Ensure that all of your TRX in your main account are freezed and there are enough available Bandwidth & Energy (roughly 200k-300k energy).

 4. On terminal, run `npm run specs` for starting the integration tests.
 Confirm that all tests are passed.

+    ---

+    **Note**

+    if you have unfreezed TRX and insufficient Energy and or Bandwidth, **your TRX could be deducted either after you've deployed the contracts or when running the integration tests**.
+Also, some or all integration tests may be failing if you have not enough Bandwidth & Energy or TRX to burn.

+    ---

 ### TODOs